riseupil/mona/README.md

 ### Configurations

-Using `mona` requires providing a `messageSender` and an optional `messageFormatter` - see below.
+Using `mona` requires providing a `messageSender`, a `params` object and an optional `messageFormatter` - see below.

+#### the `params` object

-Required configs:
+Required params:
 - `ecsCluster`: The cluster to monitor.
 Currently we don't support multiple clusters.
 - `AWSRegion`: The region the cluster is in.

-Optional configs:
+Optional params:
 - `serviceNamesOverride`: If you want to monitor specific service, provide an array of their names in ECS.
-Currently lists with over 10 items are not supported.
 - `secondsUntilAlert`: Time in seconds to wait for a deployment to finish before sending an alert.
 - `checkIntervalSeconds`: Interval for checking service statuses.
-- `logInterval`: Interval for logging all the service statuses.
+- `logInterval`: Interval for logging all the service statuses. (number of `checkIntervalSeconds` cycles).
-- `refreshServicesInterval`: Interval for refreshing the service list.
+- `refreshServicesInterval`: Interval for refreshing the service list. (number of `checkIntervalSeconds` cycles).

 #### messageSender
 Should support the api `send: message => {}`.
-See example for slack
+See example for slack.

 #### messageFormatter
 Provide a message formatter if you want to override the defaults.